wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 1.4.4 =
+* WordPress Multi-site support added.
+Currently in Beta.
+Tested with subdomains, not subdirectories, but it should work great on both.
+* Main changes are moving menus to the Network Admin area, preventing individual blogs from enabling the plugin and dealing with database prefix issues.

 = 1.4.3 =
 * Improved diagnistic information on binary and regular API calls for better debugging.
 * Changed ticker to only show activity with level < 3